chrispy-snps/DITA-ditaot-utilities/README.md

 # DITA-ditaot-utilities

-This is a collection of utilities intended to make it easier to work with the DITA Open Toolkit.
+This is a collection of utilities intended to make it easier to work with the [DITA Open Toolkit](https://www.dita-ot.org/).

 Although to be honest, there's only a single utility:

-* `install_ditaot.sh` - install (or reinstall) the latest version of the DITA Open Toolkit
+* `ditaot_install.sh` - install (or reinstall) the latest version of the DITA Open Toolkit

 ## Getting Started